Understanding Pump Stations

 Many times people can feel overwhelmed by the information and terms of a new product or area is unfamiliar to them.
 This is not uncommon!
 Technical and sales people tend to bring terms into their presentations that are foreign to the average person.

-Pumptronics doesn’t believe in inundating people with technical jargon.
-However, we understand that some people may want to become more familiar with the terms and wording commonly used to describe our products in order to get a better understanding of how they work or function – hence our simplified glossary of terms.
+Our President doesn’t believe in inundating people with technical jargon.
+However, he understands that some people want to become familiar with the terms and wording commonly used to describe our products in order to get a better understanding of how they work or function – hence his simplified glossary of terms.

 Glossary – In order of most commonly used words

 Pump Station – a combination of pumps and electrical control equipment prefabricated on a mounting plate (skid), with piping, valves and sensors to transfer fluid (generally water) from one point to another.